Working with you for the public

 Wayne Parkes

-Wayne Parkes is a Leapwise Associate with 30 years’ experience in policing, having held numerous senior leadership roles focused around digital and ICT, police business support services, organisational transformation and change.
+Wayne is a Leapwise Associate with 30 years’ experience in policing, having held numerous senior leadership roles focused around digital and ICT, police business support services, organisational transformation and change.
 This includes time as Programme Director for the National Enabling Programmes at the NPCC, Chair of the National Police Technology Council (where he delivered the first National Policing Digital Strategy), and roles leading the business services transformation between Warwickshire and West Mercia Police.

 Want to work with us?